GMOD/jbrowse-components/website/docs/userguides/advanced/userguide_config_comp.md

 ### MCScanSimpleAnchorsAdapter

-The "simple" .anchors.simple file from MCScan refers to pairs of homologous genes and can be loaded into synteny tracks in jbrowse 2
+The "simple" .anchors.simple file from MCScan refers to pairs of homologous genes and can be loaded into synteny tracks in JBrowse 2:

 ```json
 {